Metrix Coin (MRX) Price Tops $0.0001

-Metrix Coin (MRX) traded down 2.3% against the U.S. dollar during the 1-day period ending at 20:00 PM ET on August 1st.
-Over the last seven days, Metrix Coin has traded 6.2% lower against the U.S. dollar.
-Metrix Coin has a total market cap of $1.44 million and approximately $866.00 worth of Metrix Coin was traded on exchanges in the last day.
-One Metrix Coin coin can now be purchased for $0.0001 or 0.00000000 BTC on major exchanges.
+Metrix Coin (MRX) traded up 2.9% against the U.S. dollar during the 1-day period ending at 21:00 PM ET on August 4th.
+In the last seven days, Metrix Coin has traded 9.4% higher against the U.S. dollar.
+One Metrix Coin coin can currently be bought for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Metrix Coin has a total market cap of $1.67 million and approximately $1,670.00 worth of Metrix Coin was traded on exchanges in the last 24 hours.

 - CaluraCoin (CLC) traded flat against the dollar and now trades at $0.0002 or 0.00000001 BTC.